iemafzalhassan/online_shop/README.md

         - Install project dependencies: npm install

-        - Check if the project is working fine: npm run dev
+        - Run the project in local system: npm run dev

         - Open the following URL in a browser: